salina-health/lc-poc/README.md

 - Start ah (time in seconds just before "ah" sound)
 - Observations (text noting anything unusual)

-An example observation might be "S (subject) gave two sounds took second".
+An example observation might be "S (subject) gave two sounds; we took the second one".

 The script `ah.py` was used to read the CSV file and write out three seconds of audio starting from the "ah" sound.
 For example, for the first row, "Study number 1", we look for 'Study 0001.wav' and write "ah Study 0001 3 sec.wav".

 We re-listened to the "ah" extracted audio to manually check for quality.